Natural DIY Under Eye Masks

 Coffee eye mask

-This eye mask is for bags—not your shopping bags or that Louis Vuitton satchel you’ve been lusting over, but the undereye bags left over from finals week or that super-stressful week when you were performing parenting duty solo.
+This eye mask is for bags—not your shopping bags or that Louis Vuitton satchel you’ve been lusting over, but the undereye bags left over from finals week or those super-stressful days when you were performing parenting duty solo.
 The caffeine in coffee helps boost skin and reduce sagginess and fluid retention to get rid of under-eye bags.
 Plus, this is an efficient way to recycle your used coffee grounds, so it gets an A+ for being Earth-friendly.

 - After your morning cup of coffee, grab your filter and dump the coffee grounds into a small bowl.